aashimaahuja/git-advanced/docs/branches.md

 ### Mainline Development

 The main motto is to always integrate your changes with everyone's changes.
-All teammates sontributes to the mainline branch
+All teammates contribute to the mainline branch

 ![Alt text](../images/image.png)